Papers & Presentations

 The Conceptual Interaction Problem: The Impossible Metaphysics of Conceptual Dualism

-I show how a conceptual gap between the functional and the phenomenal makes any metaphysical link between the two unintelligible.
+I show how a conceptual gap between the phenomenal facts and the functional facts makes any metaphysical link between the two unintelligible.
 In short, we run into a conceptual interaction problem that mirrors the old, familiar substance interaction problem.

 By reflecting on cases of functionally isolated experiences (which I take to be incoherent), we can see that our notion of experience must be a functional notion of some kind or other.
 Conceiving of a phenomenal mind already involves the conception of a certain kind of underlying functional structure in which various experiences are embedded and through which they bear relations to one another.
 And seeing this allows us to better understand why brains are the sorts of things that can be the seats of experience while jars of mayonnaise–which don’t have the right functional organization–can’t be.